 Be forewarned: Many of these foods sometimes hide in the ingredients used in prepackaged products.
 One patient was using a stevia powder with lactose (milk sugar) as a bulking agent.
 Another used a well-known mustard that contained gluten.
 Always read ingredients and stick with whole, unprocessed foods whenever possible.

-Despite what the dairy industry promises, milk doesn’t necessarily do a body good.
+Despite what the dairy industry promises, milk doesn't necessarily do a body good.
 For many people, the two proteins in milk (casein and whey) are hard to digest and can lead to food sensitivities.
-Many people also lack sufficient quantity of the enzyme lactase to break down the lactose in milk, creating symptoms like gas, bloating, and diarrhea as gut bacteria ferment this sugar instead.
+Many people also lack sufficient quantity of the enzyme lactase2 to break down the lactose in milk, creating symptoms like gas, bloating, and diarrhea as gut bacteria ferment this sugar instead.

 5. Lectins and phytates.

-These anti-nutrients are found in all gluten-containing grains.
+These "anti-nutrients" are found in all gluten-containing grains.
 Lectins are also found in beans and the nightshade vegetables like tomatoes, eggplant, peppers, and potatoes.
 Corn is also high in lectins.
 Lectins bind to the cells lining your intestines, disrupting the tight junctions between the intestinal cells and creating tiny holes that allow larger partially digested food particles to get through.
 This disrupts your gut flora, leads to inflammation, eventually causes insulin and leptin resistance, and potentially leads to an autoimmune response.
-Phytates, another anti-nutrient, interfere with the absorption of important minerals like calcium, iron, magnesium, copper, and zinc.
+Phytates7, another anti-nutrient, interfere with the absorption of important minerals like calcium, iron, magnesium, copper, and zinc.

 Many people develop a sensitivity to egg yolk, egg white, or both.
-Egg yolks are high in arachidonic acid (AA), an inflammatory omega-6 fatty acid.
+Egg yolks are high in arachidonic acid8 (AA), an inflammatory omega-6 fatty acid.
 Most commercial eggs come from hens fed an unnatural diet of soy and corn.
 When you eat these eggs, you are consuming these food allergens indirectly.
 Instead, if you do opt for eggs, look for organic ones from cage-free hens fed their natural, omnivorous, free-range diet rich in anti-inflammatory omega-3 fatty acids.

-I’ve saved the biggest offender for last.
-I’m not just talking about refined cane sugar but also high-fructose corn syrup (HFC) or any other sweetening derivatives, including "healthy" sweeteners like monk fruit and coconut sugar.
+I've saved the biggest offender for last.
+I'm not just talking about refined cane sugar but also high-fructose corn syrup (HFC) or any other sweetening derivatives, including "healthy" sweeteners like monk fruit and coconut sugar.
 Any form of sugar in excess, including refined carbohydrates, poses a risk to your gut health.
-Sugar wreaks havoc in your gut, and research shows it feeds the bad bugs, creates dysbiosis, and leads to yeast overgrowth (like Candida).
-And don’t forget liquid sugar in the form of sweetened and alcoholic beverages—probably the most common unsuspected offender in people who consume too much sugar.
+Sugar wreaks havoc in your gut11, and research shows it feeds the bad bugs, creates dysbiosis, and leads to yeast overgrowth (like Candida).
+And don't forget liquid sugar in the form of sweetened and alcoholic beverages—probably the most common unsuspected offender in people who consume too much sugar.

 When you give the body the right nutrition, you won't need to fill it with endless calories from low-nutrient, calorie-dense foods that leave it wanting more and more but never sate its true needs.
 You'll feel energized by the richness of a power-packed, phytonutrient-dense way of eating.